fkirc/attranslate/README.md

 There are two ways that json-autotranslate can interpret files:

-- Natural Language
+- Natural Language (`natural`)
-- Key-Based
+- Key-Based (`key-based`)

+If you don't specify a file structure type, json-autotranslate will automatically determine the type on a per-file basis.
+In most cases, this is sufficient.

 ### Natural Language